Georgia Tech Yellow Jackets men's basketball: Damon Stoudamire

 On March 13, 2023 Damon Stoudamire was named the fifteenth coach in program history.
 Stoudamire came to Georgia Tech after serving as an assistant coach of the NBA's Boston Celtics for nearly two seasons.
 Before that he served as the head coach at the University of the Pacific from 2016 to 2021.

 Damon Stoudamire became the first Tech coach in the Yellow Jackets’ ACC history to defeat Duke in his first try when the Yellow Jackets stunned the then seventh ranked Blue Devils 72–68 on December 2, 2023.
 He became the third coach in ACC history to beat Duke and North Carolina in his first year when on January 30, 2024, Tech beat #3 UNC 74–73 in front of a sold out home crowd.

 Stoudamire's first team finished 14–18 despite the big wins, but in his second year at the helm Tech would turn an 8–11 start into a 17–16 record at the end of the ACC Tournament.
 The Yellow Jackets were invited to the 2025 NIT, which marked their first postseason appearance since the 2021 ACC championship season.
+After the positive momentum from the 24–25 season, people hoped that Damon’s third season would see further progress.
+However, after starting the season 11–8, the Yellow Jackets ended their 2025–26 season with twelve straight losses, finishing 11–20 and last in the ACC.
+A day after the season ended, Stoudamire was fired.
+He had a 42–55 record at Georgia Tech.